-BRIEF DESCRIPTION: We are please to offer this exquisite porcelain display plate, manufactured by Porzellanfabrik Thomas, mounted on an exquisite ormulu frame.
-Hand painted by a talented artist, we believe that this unsigned plate was placed within the exquisite, three-dimensional ormulu frame shortly after it was purchased by, or gifted to its first owner.
+We are pleased to offer this exquisite amtique porcelain display plate, manufactured by Porzellanfabrik Thomas, and mounted on an exquisite ormulu frame.
+Hand-painted by a talented artist, we believe that this unsigned plate was placed within the exquisite, three-dimensional ormulu frame shortly after it was purchased by - or gifted to - its first owner.
 Measuring 12-5/8” in diameter from the furthest point of the ormulu frame on the left side to the furthest point on the right side, we regard both the plate and the frame as being significant in their own right; paired together, they make a stunning and unusual grouping!

 ABOUT THE FRAME: Regarding the frame, we have on occasion seen other porcelain plates or plaques set in ormolu frames, but the frames often were thin, hammered items.
 The frame used to mount our plate is an exceptional piece of baroque-style metalworking.
 Please examine our photos carefully, as they best demonstrate the intricacy and beauty of the frame.
 Ormolu – often referred to as gilt bronze or bronze dorée – was the bedrock of European decorative arts in the 18th and 19th Centuries.
 Ormolu was made from a fairly elaborate process: the underlying shape was generally made using the lost wax method, with molten bronze poured into the mold that was the eventual product.
 A layer of thin gold would then be applied by various means to the bronze object, with the resulting product being both sturdy and beautiful.
 Ormolu was commonly found on antique furniture, as well as on vases, porcelain and clocks as a decorative mount.